tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 *  Activate the conda environment and install TensorFlow in it.
 *  After the install you will activate the conda environment each time you want to use TensorFlow.
+*  Optionally install ipython and other packages into the conda environment

 Install Anaconda: